 They are all originally from Phoenix, Arizona.
 They started as a four-member band called The Counterpoints in West Phoenix High School.

 Myrth Band Album Tracks

-The lyrics of "Gotta Find A Way" were meaningful in the '60s.
-But listen carefully as it is still relevant today.
+The lyrics of "Gotta Find a Way" were meaningful in the '60s.
+But carefully listen as it is still relevant today.